Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 After selecting the unit size, the catalog or website of the gearbox manufacturer will indicate the value of the maximum lateral load that is acceptable for that unit of the specified size.
 If the application load is greater than the allowable value, the gearbox may need to be enlarged to account for lateral load.

-Most manufacturers provide the option to ship the gearbox filled with lubrication (in most cases, the units are shipped empty by default and allow customers to refill them on site). seal.
-Finally, as many gearboxes are ultimately mounted on a c-frame engine, many manufacturers will also offer the service of integrating the engine into the gearbox and shipping the assembly as a single unit.
+Most manufacturers provide the option to ship the gearbox filled with lubrication (in most cases, the units are shipped empty by default and allow customers to refill them on-site).
+As many gearboxes are ultimately mounted on a C-frame engine, many manufacturers will also offer the service of integrating the engine into the gearbox and shipping the assembly as a single unit.

 For any gear type, the operating environment and ambient temperature will have an effect on changes that will affect the selection of the appropriate lubricant viscosity.
 Higher operating temperatures require greases with higher viscosities as the resistance to flow decreases as the oil warms up.